 THE DEEPER THE RIMS = THE MORE AERO = THE HIGHER WEIGHT

-Deep section wheels also have better inertia.
-So once you make them spin on flats and rolling terrain, they will keep their momentum easier than on shallow rims.
+Deep-section wheels also have better inertia.
+So, once you spin them on flats and rolling terrain, they will keep their momentum easier than shallow rims.

-The rim depths of around 45mm are the most versatile.
+The rim depths of around 50mm are the most versatile.
 They are aero while reasonably lightweight.
-They are suitable for flats and hilly terrain, and you can climb with them pretty easily too.
+They are suitable for flats and hilly terrain, and you can also climb with them pretty quickly.

-Pure-blood climbers will appreciate shallow rim depths of around 25mm, while time-trialist (eventually triathletes) choose rim depths above 60mm in the front and a disc wheel in the rear.
+Pure-blood climbers will appreciate shallow rim depths of around 25mm, while time trialists (eventually triathletes) choose rim depths above 60mm in the front and a disc wheel in the rear.

-If you want to understand the aerodynamics behind deep-section wheels better, I recommend watching the following video by aerodynamics expert Hambini.
+If you want to better understand the aerodynamics behind deep-section wheels, I recommend watching the following video.

 Rim Width

-The inner rim width plays a role in how wide tires you can use and the outer rim width in which tire width is optimal for a given rim width.
+The inner rim width determines how wide tires can be used, and the outer rim width determines which tire width is optimal for a given rim width.

-In the past, riders used narrower tires than they use today.
-Studies have shown that wider rims and tires (25mm and 28mm) are faster, more comfortable, and more efficient than 19mm or 20mm tires, for example.
+Riders used narrower tires in the past than they do today.
+Studies have shown that wider rims and tires (25mm and more) are faster, more comfortable, and more efficient than 19mm or 20mm tires.
+The general rule is that the wider tires you want to use, the wider wheel rims you should buy.

 The ‘Rule of 105’ is a more scientific approach for choosing the rim width: